singhh5050/minionbench/README.md

 ![Generated vs. Output Tokens for Minion](visualizations/minion_generated_vs_output_by_category.png)

 This plot shows that Minion often generates 10–30× more tokens internally than it ultimately outputs.
 Categories like Life, Physical, and Social Science and General Management have especially high ratios (~28–30×), suggesting Minion runs long, complex chains of reasoning before finalizing an answer.
 Even in simpler fields like Arts and Entertainment, Minion still generates about 11× the final token count.
-Whether this thoroughness leads to better answers—or just inefficiency—depends on downstream evaluation.
+Whether this thoroughness leads to better answers—or just inefficiency—depends on downstream evaluation of output quality.

 ## Discussion & Implications